 Student self-assessment seemed to significantly underestimate their abilities to perform the following skills: solve elasticity of demand problems (MPO 2.6, only 33% perceived they knew how to do this versus 91% who actually knew how to do this on Test 5), integrate functions (MPO 1.7, only 41% perceived they knew how to do this versus 96% who actually knew how to do this on Test 5), calculate definite integrals by applying the Fundamental Theorem of Calculus (MPO 1.7, only 45% perceived they knew how to do this versus 91% who actually knew how to do this on Test 5), and solve growth and decay problems (MPO 2.5, only 55% perceived they knew how to do this versus 100% who actually knew how to do this on Test 5).

+‘Indirect’ Factors that Affect Student Learning – Anecdotally, most instructors describe attendance as having a significant impact on student performance in classes.
+As was mentioned above (see Assessment Plan section), the initial enrollment of MTH 127 Section 001 included 37 students, but only 25 students completed the class.
+This means that 12 students (32%) withdrew from (did not complete) the class.
+Attendance data for these 12 non-completers, along with those who completed (did not withdraw from) MTH 127 Section 001 students, are given in the table below.
+Note: For students who withdrew from the class, the % of classes missed is calculated by dividing the # of absences up to the given test date by the number of classes held up to that point in the semester.
+On average, students who withdrew missed 27.8% of the classes held up to that point in the semester.